This spot has been added by

 The small Palm Island is a true tropical paradise, bathed in the calm and translucent waters of the Caribbean Sea.
 You can start snorkeling from the beach of Palm Island Resort & Spa, the main hotel established on this private island.
 While the sea floor is poor in corals, it is full of colourful fish, even at shallow depth.
 Please note nevertheless that the access to the island (and therefore to the snorkeling spot) is reserved to the resort’s guests or to the clients of the surrounding villas.

-The seabed of Palm Island has rather few corals.
-With the exception of a few reef areas, you will finswim over sandy seabeds, seagrass and dead reef flats.
-Despite this average quality seabed, there is a beautiful diversity of fish living here: grunts, snappers, filefish, goatfish and bigeye trevally can be seen almost everywhere in the lagoon.
-The beautiful spotfin butterflyfish is also common to Palm Island, just like the Caribbean trumpetfish, the lizardfish (often camouflaged by the sand) and small jacks, which are not shy at all.
-With a little luck, you might come across reef squids which take shelter in the calm waters of the island.
+Despite this average quality seabed, beautiful diversity of fish is found around Palm Island: grunts, snappers, filefish, goatfish and horse-eye jack can be seen almost everywhere.
+The beautiful spotfin butterflyfish is also common to Palm Island, just like the French angelfish and the Caribbean trumpetfish.
+More than 100 species can be found at this spot.
+With a little luck, you might also come across a stingray, which take shelter in the calm waters of the island.

 If you decide to stay in Palm Island between June and October, you might have the chance to observe sea turtles laying eggs on the beaches of the island, usually during the night.
 You can rarely see them while snorkeling around Palm Island, but you can easily snorkel with sea turtles in the Tobago Cays, a little further north.